Josh Mostel: Early life

 Mostel was born in New York City, the son of Kathryn Celia, née Harkin, an actress, dancer, and writer, and Zero Mostel, a comic actor.

 Career

 Mostel started his career as a boy soprano at the Metropolitan Opera in New York.
 He graduated from Brandeis University.
 His Broadway debut was in 1971 with Unlikely Heroes.
 In 1973, Mostel had one of his more notable film performances as Herod in Jesus Christ Superstar.
 In 1979, Mostel briefly starred in Delta House, the television version of the film Animal House; he played Blotto Blutarsky, the brother of the character Bluto (played by John Belushi in the original film).

-On Broadway, he appeared in the 1989 revival of The Threepenny Opera as Money Matthew and as the frazzled head writer in the original 1992 production of My Favorite Year.
+On Broadway, he appeared in the 1989 revival of The Threepenny Opera as Money Matthew; as the frazzled head writer in the original 1992 production of My Favorite Year; and in George Furth and Stephen Sondheim's non-musical mystery play Getting Away With Murder, which had a brief run in 1994.

 He also played the part of "the best trader on the street", Ollie, one of Gordon Gekko's traders in Wall Street.